Seventh-tier Alvechurch to play Cheltenham

 Stockport County v Swindon Town

-Doncaster Rovers v King's Lynn
+Doncaster Rovers v King's Lynn Town

 Altrincham/Gateshead v Stevenage